When is season 2 of Ricky Gervais series After Life released?

 What’s going to occur in After Life season two?

-Gervais beforehand revealed that there’s “a little clue” within the last episode of the primary season as to the place the present may go subsequent.
+Gervais beforehand revealed that there’s “a little clue” within the last episode of the primary season as to the place the present might go subsequent.

 Throughout Tony’s graveside deep and significant with Anne, he says: “I’m going to carry on saying and doing what I want and punishing the world, but I’m going to punish people who deserve it.
 I’m going to use my superpower for good.”